-Tobacco smoking is one of the largest causes of preventable illness and death in Australia.
+Tobacco smoking is the largest cause of preventable illness and death in Australia.
 Smoking causes a range of cancers, as well as heart disease, stroke and emphysema.

 Tobacco causes more illness and death than any other drug.
-In Australia, smoking kills around 15,000 people every year.
-This is estimated to be about 90 per cent of all drug-caused deaths.
-Up to two in three lifetime smokers will die from their habit, and they will die on average 10 years earlier than non-smokers.
+In Australia, smoking kills around 18,800 people every year.
+This is estimated to be about 70 per cent of all deaths from tobacco, alcohol and other drugs.
+Up to two in three people who smoke throughout their lifetime will die from their habit, and they will die on average 10 years earlier than people who do not smoke.

 - in most indoor workplaces